daniellabrador/js-sleep_debt_calculator/README.md

 # **Sleep Debt Calculator**

 The Sleep Debt Calculator program tells you if you got enough sleep and calculates how far you are from your weekly sleep goal.
-This training project, prepared by [Codecademy](https://www.codecademy.com/learn/introduction-to-javascript), has been an invaluable exercise in using conditionals with JavaScript.
+This training project, prepared by [Codecademy](https://www.codecademy.com/learn/introduction-to-javascript), has been an invaluable exercise in using functions with JavaScript.

 ## Table of Contents